did-method-plc/did-method-plc/README.md

 A "DID PLC history explorer" web interface would make the public nature of the DID audit log more publicly understandable.

-It is concievable that longer DID PLCs, with more of the SHA-256 characters, will be supported in the future.
+It is conceivable that longer DID PLCs, with more of the SHA-256 characters, will be supported in the future.
 It is also conceivable that a different hash algorithm would be allowed.
 Any such changes would allow existing DIDs in their existing syntax to continue being used.

 ## License